 Dying intestate simply means dying without a Will.
 If a person passes away without leaving a will the intestacy rules apply.
 This is the statutory law which dictates who will be responsible for administration and who the beneficiaries of the estate will be, in addition this same law outlines certain beneficiaries entitlements.

 The Intestacy Rules determine who is the next of kin, normally the spouse or children of the deceased, this gives them the rights to apply for probate and a grant of letters of administration.
-For help with intestacy or an application for Letters of Administration call our estates team on 0800 612 6105 or 020 8150 2010.
+For help with intestacy or an application for Letters of Administration call our estates team.

 Dying Intestate - What Happens?

 It can be a complex matter, the probate process can be a difficult, long, drawn-out affair.
 This is not ideal for anyone.
 As what happens is governed by statutory law, rather than based on the deceased's wishes, disputes are much more likely.
 For instance unless a bereaved partner was married to the deceased, they have no entitlement to the estate or to apply for probate, this right automatically passes to the children or parents.
 This can cause untold misery for anyone involved.

 A caveat probate can be entered to prevent anyone applying for a letter of administration, which can delay the process for 6 months or more while disputes are resolved.
 No provisions have been made to lessen the inheritance tax liability of the estate either.
 Thiscan therefore leave beneficiaries subject to hefty 40% taxes on the estate.